Roche-CSI/ama/docs/implementation/asset_upload/asset_commit.md

     class Asset asset
 ```

-In stage-1 the ```BaseAsset-Client``` checks if the asset to be committed has an id, if not, it requests for an id to the asset-server.
+In stage-1 the ```Asset-Client``` checks if the asset to be committed has an id, if not, it requests for an id to the asset-server.
 The request payload
 contains the class_name, and the parent_asset_id (if asset inherits from a different asset).
 The ```Asset-Server``` receives the request, creates a record
 in the asset-table (with seq_id and version) and returns the asset_id to the Client.